-For those in Woodland Hills who are not able to work with us here at the Law Offices of Alice A. Salvo to officially designate beneficiaries to their estates, the issue of who is given ownership of their assets upon their deaths is dictated by state law.
+Here in Woodland Hills, CA, at the Law Offices of Alice A. Salvo we designate beneficiaries in our estate planning documents.
+For those who have not worked with us to officially designate beneficiaries to their estates, the issue of who is given ownership of their assets upon their deaths is dictated by state law.
 If you, for example, had a parent who died without a will, then you may be considered an heir to his or her estate.
 However, unless you are directly identified as so, you may have to go through the process of proving yourself to be one.

 You must also include proof supporting your claim of heirship, such as a birth certificate or other documentation proving you to be among the decedent’s issue.